drupol/not-a-number.io/content/posts/dev/2022-01-01-happy-new-year.md

 ### loophp/collection

+My other project [loophp/collection][16] is still being actively maintained, and I was quite surprised when I saw that the project was about to reach the five hundred stars milestone, just before New Year's Eve !

+{{< tweet user="drupol" id="1476149761573113856" >}}

+And we did it, just in time !

+{{< tweet user="drupol" id="1476270775128756225" >}}

-My other project [loophp/collection][16] is still being actively maintained, The version 6 is currently stable and there is already a couple of things going on for the next major release, the version 7.
+The version 6 is currently stable and there is already a couple of things going on for the next major release, the version 7.
 Besides the usual new features, optimizations and bugfixes, the most important change for me is that I got rid of PHPSpec and completely replaced it with [PHPUnit][18], see the monster [PR][20].